droonga/droonga.org/reference/catalog/index.md

 The date string format must be [W3C-DTF][].

+This is a required parameter.

-Note: Droonga Engine 0.8.0 doesn't use this value yet.
+Note: fluent-plugin-droonga 0.8.0 doesn't use this value yet.

 Example: